 That’s most of the setup complete at this point.
 The next thing to do is to wait 24 hours for your backup to complete automatically (or you could run the script manually yourself).

-Once the script has run, within your backups folder, you should see a tar.gz file that has a name which corresponds with the date the backup ran (highlighted in amber below):
+Once the script has run, you should see a tar.gz file within your backup folder with a name that corresponds to the date the backup ran:

 With the echo statements we put in the script, you can see at what point in the backup things failed, if they do in fact fail.

 Note: there are masses of improvements that can be added to this script, but this satisfies my needs.
-If you do add improvements, please feel free to post a comment below.
+If you do add improvements, please let me know and I’ll post an update.

 You now have a single layer of backups for Nextcloud.
 However, if you want to abide by the 3-2-1 rule of backups (which I highly recommend), then we now need to use Duplicati to add additional layers to our backup routine.